eist-radio/eist/README.md

 ```

-Add `noindex = true` if you don't want the page to be indexed by the Goog.
+Add `noindex = true` if you don't want the page to be indexed by the Googles.

 # Checking your build locally